Miic/Mee6-API-Wrapper-for-Java/README.md

         //Grab a player by ID (will output null if player does not exist in this leaderboard) Players player = mee.getPlayer("157692073699573761");

-        //An example of manipulating this data
+        //An example of displaying this data
         System.out.println(player.getUsername() + " : " + player.getLevel());
     }
 }